lcordidrocl/PETs-Managements-App-with-Django-and-Angular/ReadMe.md

 # Pet Management APP: Django and Angular

 ## About the App
-This application allows registering new pets, looking at existing ones, consulting pets by name, as well as seeing each pet's age.
+This is a simple Pet management Applcation.
+A Pet is defined by it's birthdate and it's Name.
 <br>
 <br>

+### Search for Existing pets:
+A user can search for Pets defined in the system, spcifying the Pet's Name or the Pet's age that it is interested in.

 ### Register new pets:
+There is a management section that allows adding new pets, and deleting existing ones.
-User must define the new pet name and the pet's date of birth.
+In order to add a new pet, user must define the new pet name and the pet's date of birth.

 Not sure about the pet's birthdate?
 Just check the aproximated checkbox! we will keep track of it.